millerjohnp/traversing_knowledge_graphs/README.md

 }

 # Data
+To automatically download the datasets used in our experiments, call the script ```get_datasets.sh.```

 data/
-    freebase/
+ -   freebase/
-        train
+      - train
-        dev
+	  - dev
-        test
+	  - test
-    wordnet/
+ -  wordnet/
-        train
+	- train
-        dev
+	- dev
-        test
+	- test

 data format:
-- Each line represents one (source, relation, target) triple.
+- Each line represents one _(source, relation, target)_ triple.
 Elements of the triple are separated by tabs.
-- In addition to test, we also include test_induction and test_deduction.
+- In addition to test, we also include **test_induction** and **test_deduction**.
 These correspond to the splits of the same name described in the paper.

+To automatically download our parameters, call the script ```get_parameters.sh.```

+params/
+ -   freebase/
+      - transE
+	  - bilinear_diag
+	  - bilinear
+ -  wordnet/
+	- train
+	- dev
+	- test

 params/
     freebase/
         transE